-Global Witness has successfully campaigned for laws to make oil and mining companies publish their payments to governments for over 15 years.
+Global Witness has successfully campaigned for laws to make oil and mining companies publish their payments to governments for 20 years.

 In the US, the adoption of the Cardin-Lugar anti-corruption provision in 2010 paved the way for the EU, Canada and Norway to introduce matching legislation and create of a global standard for revenue transparency.